ammodramus/opl/README.md

 probabiltiies that each observed heteroplasmic mutation is de novo somewhere on the phylogeny of the sampled tissues.

+The remaining scripts require output from steps 1) and/or 2).
+Step 1) in
+particular is a big computational task.
+Subsamples of the authors' MCMC samples from Step 1) and 2) are provided in the `results/` directory, and thus it is possible to run the remaining analyses without actually repeating the first two steps.

 3) `postmutloc.ipynb` --- Carry out calculations and make plots related to the above posterior de novo probabilities.